will-thomson4/will-thomson4/README.md

 #### Tech Stack:
 Python, Typescript, NodeJs, React, NextJs.
 But I've also dabbled in C++, Flutter and Swift.
-But looking to pick up some Rust.
+Looking to pick up some Rust.

 ---------------------------------------------------------------------------------------